sbs20/scanservjs/DESIGN.md

 class PdftkTool extends PdfTool { ... }    // fallback
 ```

-**Tool detection at startup:** Try `python3 -c "import pikepdf"`.
-If it
+**Tool detection at startup:** Try `.venv/bin/python3 -c "import pikepdf"`
-succeeds, use pikepdf.
+(CWD-relative, matching the server's `WorkingDirectory`).
+If it succeeds, use
+pikepdf.
 Otherwise, try `pdftk --version`.
-If neither is
+If neither is available, the editor
-available, the editor feature is disabled (with a helpful message about
+feature is disabled (with a helpful message about installing dependencies).
-installing dependencies).

 **JVM memory limit for pdftk fallback:** When using pdftk-java, set
 `_JAVA_OPTIONS=-Xmx128m` in the process environment to cap JVM heap.